Will I Love an Adopted Child as Much as a Biological Child?

 And if you adopt an older child?
 It’s all still in the attachment and bonding.

 Spend solo time with them.
 Schedule “dates” just as you would have when getting to know your partner or a friend.
 Go out to eat, go shopping, bake some cookies.
 Learn about what they like, and just as importantly, what they don’t.
 Learn about their stories and where they’ve come from.
 Honor that.
 Be patient and firm, and know that, however long it takes, the love that develops will be so worth it in the end.

 Loving an Adopted Child is No Different

-If this concern is keeping you from pursuing adoption, you can speak with one of our adoption specialists about your concerns, or request free adoption information about this topic.
+If this concern is keeping you from pursuing adoption, you can speak with one of our adoption specialists about your concerns if you call 1-800-ADOPTION or click here.
 But you don’t have to take it from us; you can also read firsthand accounts from adoptive families about their experiences and the unconditional love they feel for their children.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.